blankworker1/SOLARMINER_ONE/GATEWAY.md

 ---

-## Design Summary
+## Summary

-The Gateway Block is:

-Autonomous

-Headless

-Secure by default

-Cloud-independent

-Physically minimal

-Logically deterministic

-It forms the input measurement foundation of OpenSolar One and every OpenSolar One can operate independently or as part of a multi-site research network.
+The Gateway Block is an autonomous, headless, and cloud-independent measurement unit that provides the input-side foundation of the OpenSolar One research platform.
+It is designed to be physically minimal, logically deterministic, and secure by default.
+Each Gateway Block can operate independently, yet it integrates seamlessly into a multi-site research network by forwarding standardized solar and environmental data to the Data Block.
+This ensures consistent, comparable input measurements across all deployments.